taralatech/DS-Powershell/README.md

-# Scripts to report on and Administer Deep Secuirty Managers
+# Scripts to report on and administer Deep Secuirty Managers

 ## Assign-IPSrulestopolicy.ps1